Green Methanol × Fuel Cell Zero-Carbon Power Solutions Provider

 What is Meijin Energy's core positioning?

 We are a Green Methanol × Fuel Cell Zero-Carbon Power Solutions Provider, based in Osaka.
 We integrate ISCC-certified green methanol from China, on-site steam reforming, and PEMFC fuel cell generation into end-to-end megawatt-scale zero-carbon power solutions for data centers, factories, shipping, and chemical industries.
-Backed by Meijin Energy Group (Shenzhen: 000723) and its subsidiary Feichi Technology's hydrogen industry expertise.

 How does the methanol reforming + PEMFC system work?